WeWork has a new COO, Jen Berrent

 WeWork had also raised $300 million in March.
 The company is now valued at $20 billion.

-TechCrunch had sat down with CEO Adam Neumann in May to talk about the company, its valuation, and what’s on its road map.
+TechCrunch sat down with CEO Adam Neumann in May to talk about the company, its valuation and what’s on its road map.

 (Corrected: When initially published, this post misreported that Miguel McKelvey formerly held the role of COO.
 That’s inaccurate; apologies for any confusion.)